A unique and fun aspect of Bolivian culture is the entrada, a lively street parade featuring traditional music, dance and costume.

-My missus and I danced Las Chutas Antiguas.
-The dance supposedly originates from a pre-colonial Aymara man who worked without pay to guard the entrance of the house of a richer Aymara man.
+My missus and I danced Las Chutas Antiguas which supposedly originates from a pre-colonial Aymara man who worked without pay to guard the entrance of the house of a richer Aymara man.
 How this scenario evolved into a dance featuring such outrageous costumes is beyond me.

-One of the most well known Bolivian dances is Caporales.
-This new dance is less than 50 years old and originates from an Afro-Bolivian dance, Caporal, of the Yungas region.
-It has some religious meaning, with the dancers paying homage to various virgins.
-The men wear a stylish onesie that makes them look like Power Rangers.
-The dance resembles a mix between tap dancing and karate.
-Bells on the shoes make a lot of noise as the dancers jump around and kick the air.
-It’s is probably the hardest dance to learn and is particularly difficult in the thin high altitude air.
+One of the most well-known Bolivian dances is Caporales.
+Less than 50 years old, the dance originates from an Afro-Bolivian dance called Caporal of the Yungas region.
+The men wear a stylish onesie that makes them look like Power Rangers as they perform something resembling a mix between tap dancing and karate.
+The bells on their shoes make a lot of noise as they jump around and kick the air, a demanding routine especially when taking into account the thin high altitude air.

 Another popular dance is Morenada which tells the story of African slaves bought to Bolivia by the Spanish to work in the mines of Potosi.
-Bells on their outfits represent the clinking of slave chains.
-However, the whole thing seems pretty upbeat considering it is supposed to be represent misery and hardship.
+This time, the bells on their outfits represent the clinking of slave chains.
+Strangely, the whole routine seems pretty upbeat considering it is supposed to represent misery and hardship.

-Diablada, the dance of the devils, is recognisable by the devil mask and suit worn by most of the dancers.
-The outfit is a classic combination of Spanish and local traditions and represents both European and Indigenous interpretations of the devil.
-During the dance the devils battle with angels and are eventually destroyed by a sword wielding female saint wearing a mini skirt.
+Diablada, the dance of the devils, is recognizable by the devil mask and suit worn by most of the dancers.
+The outfit is a classic combination of Spanish and local traditions which represents each culture’s unique interpretations of the devil.
+During the dance, the devils battle with angels and are eventually destroyed by a sword-wielding female saint who wears a very short mini skirt.

-There are dozens of other Bolivian traditional dances with their own music, costumes and history.
-Each of them are as weird and wonderful as the next.
+There are dozens of other Bolivian traditional dances with their own music, costumes and history, each as weird and wonderful as the next.